OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-task.md

 # How to Add Custom Task

-> This tutorial will show you how to add a custom task
+> This tutorial guides you on how to add a custom task

 ## 1. Defining a New Task
-Before adding a new task, we need to clarify the following points:
+Before adding a new task, the following points should be figured out:

-- Task Naming: What will the task be called?
-- Task Objective: What specific Objective will the task achieve?
+- Task Objective: What does the task meant to do?
-- Task Termination: Will the task end, and how will we determine that?
+- Task Termination: Will the task end, and how do we determine that?
 - Metrics Calculation: What metrics need to be calculated for the task?

-Here's how we define our SocialNavigationTask based on the above points:
+Now we want to add a new task named `FiniteStepTask`.
+Here's the answers for `FiniteStepTask` based on the above points:

-- Name: FiniteStepTask
-- Objective: Demo
+- Objective: Do something until a certain number of steps reached.
 - Termination:
   - The Task will end.
-  - End Criteria: The task will conclude either after finite steps.
+  - End Criteria: The task will end after finite steps.
 - Metrics Calculation:
   - Record the total distance a robot moves from start to finish.
   - (Additional metrics as needed.)

 To add a custom task, you need to:

+- Create a config class for episode, inheriting from the `grutopia.core.config.task.EpisodeCfg`.
-- Create a config class for task config, inheriting from the `grutopia.core.config.task.TaskCfg`.
+- Create a config class for task, inheriting from the `grutopia.core.config.task.TaskCfg`.
 - Create a class for task, inheriting from the `grutopia.core.task.BaseTask`.

-To add a custom metric, you need to:
-- Create a config class for metric config, inheriting from the `grutopia.core.config.metric.MetricUserConfig`.
-- Create a class for metric, inheriting from the `grutopia.core.task.metric.BaseMetric`.
+For the differences between the two config classes, follow the rules below:

+- The configs that don't vary across all the episodes should be defined in **task** config class.
+- The configs that may vary between episodes should be defined in **episode** config class.
+- The task config class should always include a list of corresponding episode configs.

-## 2. Create Task Config Class
+## 2. Create Config Classes

-Here's an example of a config class for a task:
+Here's an example of the task and episode config classes for the `FiniteStepTask`:

 ```python
 from typing import List, Optional